Find Cheap Condo Insurance Quotes in Your Area

 - $100 per square foot for regular and standard finishes, or $115,000 ($100 x 1,150)

-When your lender doesn’t have a requirement, and you don’t have a good valuation from a property expert, we recommend looking at how the quote estimate works with your monthly budget, your appetite for risk, and how much you have saved up to shore up the remainder.
-In this case, we got estimates that raising the dwelling coverage from $115,000 to $140,000 increased the cost of insurance from $481 a year to $590 a year for our sample condo in the Garden State.
+If your lender doesn’t have a required coverage amount, and you don’t have a good valuation from a property expert, we recommend looking at how the quote estimate works with your monthly budget, your appetite for risk, and how much you have saved up to shore up the remainder.

-For example, if you only want to go for the cheapest coverage, then pick something on the lower end.
-In the Jersey condo example, that would be the $100 per square foot estimate of repairs.
-However, keep in mind that if a disaster happens, and you’re forced to rebuild all of the interior of the condo, you have to make up the shortfall or cut some corners.
-Let’s say the renovation winds up costing $150,000 - insurance would foot the bill up to the $115,000 limit, and you either pay your contractors the $35,000 difference, or make do with fewer fixtures, or less high-end finishes.
+If you want the cheapest coverage, pick something on the lower end.
+In the example above, that would be the $100 per square foot estimate of repairs.
+However, keep in mind that if a disaster happens, and you’re forced to rebuild all of the interior of the condo, you would have to make up the shortfall yourself.

-We’d advise you to revisit and update three things in your policy.
-Labor and material costs can change over time, so when you’re renewing your policy or comparing quotes from the top insurers, update the per square footage estimate for your condo’s dwelling coverage.
-Or, if you used the percentage property value method, and real estate values have changed, see if it makes sense to update the resulting dwelling coverage.
+Labor and material costs can change over time, so when you’re renewing your policy or comparing quotes from the top insurers, update the per-square-footage estimate for your condo’s dwelling coverage.
+Homeowners who used the percentage property value method will need to check whether the latest changes in real estate values have outpaced their existing dwelling coverage.

-The dwelling portion of your condo policy pays to replace your belongings and furniture after a disaster.
-The disaster has to be a covered peril.
-As an example, most fires, pipe/HVAC overflows or freezing, and explosions are covered.
-Earthquakes, floods and sinkholes are not insured against in condo insurance.
-Most condo policies define belongings and furniture include things you own: your clothes, valuables, and electronics to the kitchen island, sinks and washer and dryer in your unit.
+The dwelling portion of your condo policy pays to replace your belongings and furniture after certain disasters.
+Most fires, plumbing or HVAC issues and explosions are covered.
+Earthquakes, floods and sinkholes are typically not covered by condo insurance.

-One exception: if your master condo association policy is all-in, then that policy will cut a check to pay for fixtures like the cupboard, bathtub and kitchen equipment.
-Your condo policy would then pay for the clothes in your closet and the pieces of movable furniture you brought in like your bed and sofa.
+If your master condo association policy is all-in, then that policy will pay for fixtures like cupboards, bathtubs and kitchen equipment.
+Your personal condo policy would then pay for the clothes in your closet and the pieces of movable furniture you brought in, like your bed and sofa.